strapdata/elassandra/README.md

 }'
 ```

-You now have some rows in the cassandra *twitter.tweet* table.
+You now have two rows in the cassandra *twitter.tweet* table.
 ```
 cqlsh
 Connected to Test Cluster at 127.0.0.1:9042.